Compassionate Advocacy For Child Custody And Child Support

-Last updated on March 4, 2025
+Last updated on May 11, 2026

 Considerate Guidance From An Experienced Child Custody Lawyer

-As the child of divorced parents, I am uniquely sensitive to the issues of child custody and support.
+As a child of divorced parents, I am uniquely sensitive to the issues of child custody and support.
 With firsthand experience, I know how a divorce can impact children who often have little understanding of what is happening.
 For a child, going through a divorce has the potential to be a destabilizing experience.

 As a divorce lawyer, I work with my clients to provide compassionate legal support to manage these delicate issues.
 In doing so, I will keep your child’s best interests in mind.
 However, I will also prioritize the protection of your parental rights.
 Together, we will set goals, and I will fight to achieve your objectives as we negotiate and resolve custody and child support issues.